WAS THE ATONEMENT COMPLETE OR NOT COMPLETE ON THE CROSS?

 IS THERE A CONTRADICTION BETWEEN THESE TWO GROUPS OF STATEMENTS?

 Well, the answer to the question lies in the fact that those two groups of statements appear as if they contradict each other only because they deal with different aspects of Christ’s atoning ministry.
 The word “atonement” (or reconciliation) in those two groups of statements refers to different aspects of salvation from sin.

-In a similar way, the Word of God uses three different tenses (past, present and future) with regards to our salvation.
+In a similar way, the Word of God uses three different tenses (past, present and future) with regard to our salvation.
 It states that believers are already saved or were saved in the past tense, it says they are being now saved in the present continuous tense, and it also states they will be saved in the future.
 Does it prove the Bible contradicts itself?
 No, it only points to the fact that it refers to different aspects of salvation from sin.

 We have been already saved (past tense) from punishment and condemnation of sin (justification) because we are in Christ and not under the law but under grace; We are being delivered from the power of sin (from sinning) now in the present continuous tense (which is our continuous process sanctification); And finally, in the future, we will be saved, delivered from the presence of sin (from our sinful nature and the indwelling law of sin and selfishness) at the second coming of Christ (glorification).

 And it is exactly the same when we deal with the subject of atonement, which is synonymous with salvation from sin, and involves different aspects of the sin problem.